nginyc/rafiki/docs/src/user/tasks.rst

 Query Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A list of strings representing the paths to the audio files that meet the above requirements.
+A `Base64-encoded <https://en.wikipedia.org/wiki/Base64>`_ string of the bytes of the audio as a 16kHz `.wav` file

 Prediction Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A list of strings representing the predicted transcripts for each audio file in sequence.
+A string, representing the predicted transcript for the audio.